Sit Down Plated

 Tray Passed Appetizers

 This works great for spaces that don't lend themselves to sit down service or creating a more cocktail party atmosphere.
-Trays of appetizers are continually passed throughout the duration of the party.
+Trays of appetizers are passed throughout the party.
 Each appetizer is a mini version of an entrée.

 Additional costs to consider are staffing costs